rust-lang/ctcft/src/faq.md

 ### Who can attend the meeting?

-The meeting is meant primarily for members of the Rust teams, but it's open for anyone to come and observe.
-It would be great to have folks from teams using Rust, people who develop major Rust libraries, academics researching Rust, and other members of the broader Rust community come and join.
+This meeting is open for anyone to come and observe.
+Even though the meeting is primarily meant as a forum for the members of the Rust teams, it can be hard to define the borders of a community like ours.
+We'd love to have people who work on major Rust libraries in the ecosystem, for example, or who work on the various Rust teams at different companies.

 ### I have 222+ unread Github notifications in rust-lang/rust.
 Why is this meeting worth my time?